BIDDINGTON'S SHOPPING & GALLERY BIDDINGTON'S

 Colonia, Uruguay Hotels

-Radisson--near the pier and casino.
+Radisson--near the pier and adjacent to the casino.
+Calle Washington Barbot 283.

 Colonia, Uruguay Shopping